Gioyik/xtrack_sensys_2025/README.md

   - `cpu` | `cuda`
   - Default: `cpu`

+- `--localization_method`: Specifies the localization method to use.
+  - `depth`: Use the RGB-D camera for 3D localization (default).
+  - `lidar`: Use the LiDAR point cloud for 3D localization.

 ### Example with Options

 To run the script on the outdoor dataset using the `botsort` tracker with its native re-ID and basic debugging: